Adldap2/Adldap2-Laravel/docs/upgrading.md

 ### Configuration

 It is recommended to re-publish both of your `ldap.php` and `ldap_auth.php` files to ensure you have all of the updated configuration keys.

+You can do so by deleting your `ldap.php` and `ldap_auth.php` files and then running:

+- `php artisan vendor:publish --provider=Adldap\Laravel\AdldapServiceProvider`
+- `php artisan vendor:publish --provider=Adldap\Laravel\AdldapAuthServiceProvider`

 #### Quick Changes View